-Areola Corrective Surgery
+Nipple And Areola Corrective Surgery

-Areola Corrective Surgery
+Nipple And Areola Corrective Surgery

 There are various procedures that can adjust the size and shape of the areola and nipples.
-To keep patients informed about procedures that could change the aesthetics of these treatment areas, we have created a brief overview of areola corrective surgery and what it entails.
-Please note that this information is provided as a source of information; therefore, it is no replacement for a consultation with an experienced cosmetic surgeon.
+To keep patients informed about surgical procedures that could change the aesthetics of these treatment areas, we have created a brief overview of areola corrective surgery and what it entails.
+Please note that this information is provided as a source of information; therefore, it is no replacement for a consultation with an experienced doctor.

-What Is Areola Corrective Reduction?
+What Is Areola Corrective Reduction Surgery?

 Areola corrective surgery is a procedure that can be obtained by patients who are unhappy with the size or shape of the areola and/or nipples.
 Over the course of time, the areola can become darker and appear disproportionate with the remainder of the breast.
 However, the areola can be surgically reduced during areola corrective surgery.

-What Results Can Be Obtained from Areola Corrective Surgery?
+What Results Can Be Obtained From Areola Corrective Surgery?

 The results obtained through areola corrective surgery are different for every patient; this is one of the reasons why before and after photographs available on the internet should only be an indication and not a definite result.
-Patients can also find before and after photographs of an areola corrective surgery procedure on the Dr Lanzer Website, which can be referred to if the patient wants to see some examples before visiting the Dr Lanzer Clinic.
+Patients can also find before and after photographs of an areola corrective surgery procedure on the Dr Lanzer Clinic website, which can be referred to if the patient wants to see some examples before visiting the Dr Lanzer Clinic.
 As we mentioned earlier, before and after photographs should only be an example.

-Who Can Benefit from Areola Corrective Surgery?
+Who Can Benefit From Areola Corrective Surgery?

 Patients who want to reduce the size or change the shape of the areola could be possible candidates for the procedure.
 Some patients may have had breast surgery in the past, which has affected the areola negatively.
 Still, to determine with certainty that a patient is a good candidate for the procedure, the patient must attend a consultation at their cosmetic surgery clinic.